gpaolino/MERNapp/README.md

 Deploy Front end API using React:

-Clone the React + Redux project into the /opt/frontend directory with the following command sudo git clone https://github.com/gpaolino/MyServiceBuddy.git /opt/
+Clone the React + Redux project into the /opt/frontend directory with the following command: sudo git clone https://github.com/gpaolino/MyServiceBuddy.git /opt/

-Navigate into the front-end directory and install all required npm packages with the following command cd /opt/frontend && sudo npm install
+Navigate into the front-end directory and install all required npm packages with the following command: cd /opt/frontend && sudo npm install

-Build the front-end app with the following command sudo npm run build
+Build the front-end app with the following command: sudo npm run build

 The React app is now built and ready to be served from the /opt/front-end/build directory, in the next step we’ll configure our NGINX web server to enable access to it.